newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

 * Current and active professional license number
 * Social Security number
 * Signed attestation (included in application)
-* Applicable fees paid, once the New Jersey Drug Control Unit (DCU) has sent an invoice
+* Applicable fees paid, once the DCU has sent an invoice

 Email your completed CDS application to [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov).
 The DCU will email you an invoice to pay your fee online.

 :::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="conditional" }

-You cannot dispense, prescribe, or store any CDS and may be subject to legal consequences and fines if you do so.
+You cannot dispense, prescribe, or store any CDS and may be subject to legal consequences if you do so.

 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-A CDS registration certificate.
+A CDS registration certificate sent to your mailing address, valid for 1 year.

 :::